Tiny Habits to Stop Touching Your Face

 In process --> Step 6: Match people with techniques and get results in the real world.

-We are putting the top Step 5 into a system (a web app designed for mobile) that allows anyone in the world to match themselves with techniques to reduce face touching.
+We put the top behaviors from Step 5 into a system (a web app designed for mobile) that allows anyone in the world to match themselves with techniques to reduce face touching.

 That's all for now.